Ikaw (song)

-"Ikaw" (You) is a hit song written and recorded by Filipino singer-songwriter Yeng Constantino, released as the lead single from her album All About Love.
-The song became the most played OPM song of 2014 and is currently the second most viewed music video by a Filipino female artist on YouTube with over 100 million views as of June 2020, behind Sarah Geronimo's "Tala".
+"Ikaw" ("You") is a song written and recorded by Filipino singer-songwriter Yeng Constantino, released as the lead single from her album All About Love.
+The song became the most played OPM song of 2014 and as of 2017 was the second most viewed music video by a Filipino female artist on YouTube with over 100 million views as of June 2020, behind Sarah Geronimo's "Tala".

 Background and composition

-The song was written by Yeng Constantino with vocal production and arrangement by Jonathan Manalo, musical arrangement by Ria Villena-Osorio.
-It was produced by Ria Villena-Osorio, Yeng Constantino, Champ Lui Pio, Tim Mejia and Jonathan Manalo and released under Star Music Philippines.
+The song was written by Constantino with vocal production and arrangement by Jonathan Manalo, and musical arrangement by Ria Villena-Osorio.
+It was produced by Villena-Osorio, Constantino, Manalo, Champ Lui Pio, and Tim Mejia and released under Star Music Philippines.

 Music video

 The official music video was released on August 23, 2014.
-It serves as the unofficial prenuptial video of Yeng Constantino and then fiancé Yan Asuncion.
+It served as the unofficial prenuptial video of Constantino and then fiancé Yan Asuncion.
 It was directed by Cristhian Escolano.